aai-institute/pyDVL/docs/influence/scaling_computation.md

 and the following [blog entry](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes).

 !!!
 Warning
-    Make sure, you set `threads_per_worker=1`, when using the distributed scheduler for computing if your implementation of [InfluenceFunctionModel][pydvl.influence.base_influence_model.InfluenceFunctionModel]
+    Make sure to set `threads_per_worker=1`, when using the distributed scheduler for computing, if your implementation of [InfluenceFunctionModel][pydvl.influence.base_influence_model.InfluenceFunctionModel]
     is not thread-safe.
 If you do not use the distributed scheduler, choose the `processes` single machine scheduler